 You might be concerned about bonding with your new baby.
 You don’t need to be!
 When it comes to attachment, adopted newborns develop a bond with their adoptive parents just as they would their biological parents.

 Your New Life With a Newborn

-It will take a little while to get used to life at home with your newborn.
+It will take a little while to get used to life at home with your newborns.
 Like the great majority of new parents, you will suffer from a lack of sleep to some degree.
 And you might not find the time to keep up with basic household chores.
 Don’t be shy about asking your family and friends for help.
 Most will be more than happy to lend a hand.
 Whenever your baby is napping, catch a quick nap, take a shower, or just sit and relax.
 Anything you can do to recharge will help a great deal.